- About the Beit Midrash Research Project

 Piloting a School-Based Research Initiative with Kesher Supplementary School

-An onlooker to the Kesher Beit Midrash for Teachers would observe teachers, paired in lively havrutot, deliberating over Jewish text.
-While exploring and sometimes disagreeing over the text's meaning, teachers are also keeping track of the nature of their discussions.
+An onlooker to the Kesher Beit Midrash for Teachers would have observed teachers, paired in lively havrutot, deliberating over Jewish text.
+While exploring and sometimes disagreeing over the text's meaning, teachers also kept track of the nature of their discussions.

 - What kinds of questions am I asking?

 - How effectively am I listening to my partner's ideas or articulating my own?